Channel Estimation for Reconfigurable Intelligent Surface Aided Multi-User mmWave MIMO Systems: System Model

 \subsection{Channel Estimation Protocol}

-For TDD systems, the CSI of the downlink channel can be obtained by estimating the CSI of the uplink channel due to channel reciprocity.
-Since $L\ge M \ge K$ exists in most wireless communications, in this paper, we propose the following uplink channel estimation protocol.
+For TDD systems, the downlink channels are obtained by estimating the uplink channels based on channel reciprocity.
+In this paper, we propose the following uplink channel estimation protocol in TDD systems.
+This protocol is efficient for the case of $L \ge M \ge K$, which holds in most practical scenarios.
+However, the proposed channel estimator also works for $M \ge L \ge K$.